- The character (usually either a kid or someone sufficiently childlike) has a throat problem that turns out to be

 - The episode titled "Gerald's Tonsils," in which Gerald's operation leaves his voice permanently deeper and raspier.
 It was created around the time his voice actor hit puberty, and rather than replace him with another boy (or a woman), they used tonsillitis to explain the deeper voice.

-- This was also used with Isabella in the Phineas and Ferb episode "I Scream, You Scream".
+- This was used with Isabella in the Phineas and Ferb episode "I Scream, You Scream".

-- A Rugrats episode had Susie Carmichael suffering from tonsillitis and slipping into an Oz-esque dream world.
+- The Rugrats episode "No Place Like Home" had Susie Carmichael suffering from tonsillitis and slipping into an Oz-esque dream world.

 - Little Bill had one of these, as did Fat Albert and the Cosby Kids.